What happens to monitored product applications?

 When a task becomes incomplete, the application is put in review automatically.
-Product applications in review are displayed in the Monitoring area.
+Learn what happens to applications in review.

 New tasks are added to applications when the application's risk level changes and additional tasks are specified for that risk level in the product's smart policy.

 An application’s risk level is determined by the total risk score.
 The following changes to profile data affects the application’s total risk score:

 The risk score is recalculated, regardless of the risk factors used in the risk model.
 For example, if a profile’s postal code is updated, the risk score is recalculated even if the Postal code risk factor is not used.

 - A task’s PEPs, sanctions, or adverse media check returns new/updated results for a profile.

 - A significant date for a profile’s details is reached.
 For example, on the date of a profile’s Date of birth, the profile’s age is automatically recalculated, which affects the Age risk factor.
 Learn which risk factors are affected by significant dates.

 The risk score is only recalculated when the changed profile data affects a risk factor in the risk model.
 For example, when a profile’s Date of birth is reached, the risk score is only recalculated if the Age risk factor is used in the risk model.